JoshuaWise/jellypromise/README.md

  - [Promises.org's introduction to promises](https://www.promisejs.org/)
  - [David Walsh's article on promises](https://davidwalsh.name/promises)

 Non-function arguments are ignored.
-In other words, when this promise resolves or rejects, the promise returned by `.then` would be resolved or rejected with the same value/exception.
+In other words, when this promise fulfills or rejects, the promise returned by `.then` would be fulfilled or rejected with the same value/exception.

 #### .catch([*...predicates*], *onRejected*) -> *promise*